-UNALLOWABLE ACTIVITIES: The funds for this contract are not used to: (1) Provide inpatient hospital services.
+UNALLOWABLE ACTIVITIES: The funds for services or assistance allocated or under contract are not used to: (1) Provide inpatient hospital services.
 The Division ensures compliance with inpatient service prohibition by not reimbursing inpatient service with MHBG funds through NCTracks; (2) Make cash payments to intended recipients of health services; (3) Purchase or improve land, purchase, construct or permanently improve (other than minor remodeling) any building or other facility, or purchase major medical equipment - unless the State has obtained a waiver from the Secretary of HHS; (4) Satisfy any requirement for the expenditure of non-Federal funds as a condition for the receipt of Federal funds; (5) Provide financial assistance to any entity other than a public or non-profit entity.